 Her 2016 novel THE GUSTAV SONATA was a Sunday Times Top Ten Bestseller.
 It won the National Jewish Book Award, USA (fiction category) and the South Bank Sky Arts Literature Award; and was nominated for the: Costa Novel Award (shortlist); Walter Scott Prize (shortlist); Ondaatje Prize (shortlist); Baileys Prize (longlist).
 Buccaneer Media are developing THE GUSTAV SONATA as a theatrical feature for Film 4 with writer/director Sandhya Suri attached.

 Rose’s memoir of her childhood ROSIE: SCENES FROM A VANISHED LIFE was published in 2018.

 Rose is also an award-winning radio dramatist.
-She returns regularly to the medium, working with director Gordon House and production company Goldhawk Essential, most recently on a two-part adaptation of Balzac’s EUGENIE GRANDET starring Sir Ian McKellen for BBC Radio 4’s Classic Serial slot (tx July/August 2014).
+She returns regularly to the medium, working with director Gordon House and production company Goldhawk Essential, including on a two-part adaptation of Balzac’s EUGENIE GRANDET starring Sir Ian McKellen for BBC Radio 4’s Classic Serial slot (2014).

 Rose was made a Dame for services to writing in the New Year Honours, 2020, following on from her CBE in 2007.
 She served as Chancellor of the University of East Anglia from 2013-2017.
 Her new novel ISLANDS OF MERCY will be published in September 2020.